4d/docs/website/translated_docs/es/ViewPro/method-list.md

 The `VP REMOVE SPAN` command<!-- REF #_method_.VP REMOVE SPAN.
 Summary -->removes the span from the cells in *rangeObj*<!-- END REF -->.

 In *rangeObj*, pass a range object of the cell span.
-The spanned cells in the range are divided into individual cells.
+Las celdas fusionadas en el rango se dividen en celdas individuales.

 #### Ejemplo